2018 US Open – Women's singles final: Sets

 After breaking Osaka's serve for the first time in the match, Williams was serving at 3–1, at 30-15, however double faulted two points in a row to bring up break point, 30-40.
-Osaka broke back Williams' serve on the next point to bring the set back on serve, 3–2, as Williams hit the ball into the net on a backhand unforced error, turned to her box in frustration saying (according to on-court commentator Luke Jensen) "I can't get over the top of the ball", and smashed her racket on the court.
+Osaka broke back Williams's serve on the next point to bring the set back on serve, 3–2, as Williams hit the ball into the net on a backhand unforced error, turned to her box in frustration saying (according to on-court commentator Luke Jensen) "I can't get over the top of the ball", and smashed her racket on the court.
 Ramos issued her a second code violation, this time for racket abuse.
 As her second violation, she was penalized a point, and thus the next game started 15-0 to Osaka's advantage.
 Upon hearing of this, Williams raised the issue of her first code violation again with Ramos, insisting "this is unbelievable.
 Every time I play here I have problems."
 Williams said to Ramos that "make an announcement that I didn't get coaching ... you owe me an apology, I have never cheated in my life!"
 Invoking her recent pregnancy, she further remonstrated that "I have a daughter and I stand for what is right for her" and that "you will never do another one of my matches."
-Despite the disruption, Osaka kept her concentration and held serve the following game to level the set at 3–3, before breaking Williams' serve a second time in the set with a forehand winner to lead 4–3.
+Despite the disruption, Osaka kept her concentration and held serve the following game to level the set at 3–3, before breaking Williams's serve a second time in the set with a forehand winner to lead 4–3.

 At the following change of ends, Williams continued to berate Ramos, accusing him of attacking her character by insinuating that she cheated via being coached.
 She continued to demand an apology from Ramos, commanding, "you owe me an apology.
 Say it!
 Say you're sorry!" and asserting to him that "you will never, ever, ever, be on another court of mine as long as you live."
 The exchange culminated in Williams calling the umpire a "liar" and a "thief".
 Ramos judged this to be a further code violation for verbal abuse; as the third code violation of the match against Williams, Osaka was awarded the next game by default, bringing the score to 5–3 and Osaka one game away from victory.
 Williams then demanded to speak to tournament referee Brian Earley and WTA supervisor Donna Kelso, to whom Williams indignantly claimed that such incidents have "happened to me too many times", she was being unfairly penalized because she was a woman, and that male players "do a lot worse" without penalty, and that "it happened to me at this tournament every single year" (Williams had previously been subject to code violations three times in over twenty tournaments here, all of which were upheld).
 Following this exchange, Williams held her serve to love (at 5–4), and continued to remonstrate with Kelso after the game.
 Osaka, however, held serve in the following game to win the set 6–4 and the match.